-As we begin 2021, many tourism businesses are finally seeing light at the end of the tunnel and are making plans to begin their marketing and operations again.
-A key part of your tourism marketing should be public relations, as you seek to inspire your guests to travel again and experience your adventure tours.
+As we emerge from the pandemic, a key part of your tourism marketing should be public relations, as you seek to inspire your guests to travel again and experience your adventure tours and destination.

 When people ask, ‘what is tourism PR?’
 I usually find it easier to explain what it’s not.

 PR is not paying influencers to post about you; it’s not paying bloggers to blog about you or about creating the next viral video for Youtube or TikTok.
 Public Relations is getting traditional press, such as magazines, newspapers (online and offline), broadcast TV, radio, blogs and other online publications to do travel stories about your business and tours.
 It’s not pay-to-play, and you don’t have control over what gets published.
 It works like a ‘barter system’.
 You give something of value to a travel journalist, like a comp trip, or a great story idea, and they write about you.